neo4j/graphql/docs/rfcs/rfc-028-federation.md

 }
 ```

-### Augmenting the schema
+### Extending the schema

-Before the library calls `makeAugmentedSchema`, pass the type definitions into the Federation "plugin".
-This will perform the following:

-Adding in the opt-in for Federation:
+Add in the opt-in for Federation:

 ```gql
 extend schema @link(url: "https://specs.apollo.dev/federation/v2.0", import: ["@key", "@shareable"])
 ```

-Return the `__resolveReference` resolvers.

-Pass the "Federation augmented" type definitions into `makeAugmentedSchema` (something will break here)
+### Schema validation

+If the Federation plugin is enabled, ignore `@link` and `@shareable` in `validateDocument`.

+### Schema generation

-Where we currently call `makeExecutableSchema`, add a conditional to check if Federation is enabled, and call `buildSubgraphSchema` if so.
+Where we currently call `makeExecutableSchema`, add a conditional to check if Federation is enabled, and fetch the schema from the Federation plugin if so.

-In `validateDocument`, ignore `@link` and `@shareable`.

-## Plugin implementation - using OGM
+## Solution - plugin using OGM, generic using lifecycle hooks

 ### Required lifecycle hooks